aklump/drupal_environment_indicator_loft/README.md

 ## Usage

 The border can get in the way when doing front-end developing therefor it can be hidden easily.
 Single clicking it will hide it until the next request, and double clicking will hide it for all new requests for a length of time.

+Other options for hiding can be selected at _/admin/config/development/environment-indicator_.
+You may pick various timeouts or you can negate an existing timeout by using the _Indicator display_ dropdown.

 ## Contributing